 5 Things US IMGs Should Know When Applying to Residency

-United States International Medical Graduates, or US IMGs, are citizens of the USA who are completing their medical school education at an international medical school.
-According to the NRMP, 5,167 US IMGs entered the match in 2020, up nearly 2% from the year prior, with a record-high match rate of 61%.
-Over the past 5 years, the rate of successfully matched US IMGs has been steadily going up, reaching 67.6% in 2023.
-These incredibly promising results justifies the increasing optimism that US IMGs should bring into the match.
-With that in mind, this match rate still lags far behind the rate for US seniors (94%), so it is essential that US IMGs enter the match informed and prepared to maximize their chances of success.
+United States International Medical Graduates, or US IMGs, are citizens of the USA who have completed their medical school education at an international medical school.
+According to the NRMP, 4,863 US IMGs entered the match in 2023, with 3,441 matched.
+Over the past several years, the rate of successfully matched US IMGs has been steadily going up, reaching 67.6% in 2023.
+These incredibly promising results justify the increasing optimism that US IMGs should bring into the match.
+With that in mind, this match rate still lags far behind the rate for US seniors (93.7%).
+So it is essential that US IMGs enter the match informed and prepared to maximize their chances of success.
 We will review the 5 things that every US IMG should know when applying for residency.
 To be fully prepared, we recommend taking a look at our residency application timeline as well.

 There is no other way around it: US IMGs who successfully match have higher scores than those who don’t.
 According to the biannual NRMP charting outcomes, in 2022, the average USMLE Step 1 and Step 2 CK scores were 10 to 11 points higher for US IMGs who successfully matched.
-With Step 1 moving to a pass-fail scoring system, this simply increases the importance of scoring well on Step 2 CK becoming a primary point of interest for residency programs.
+With Step 1 now being a pass-fail scoring system, we will likely see Step 2 CK becoming a primary point of interest for residency programs.
 If you are studying now and are concerned about your scores, reach out to our team at EMP and consider working with one of our professional tutors!

 More US IMGs Match in Internal and Family Medicine

-While this data my fluctuate year to year based on the specific interests of applicants, knowing where most US IMGs have historically matched is incredibly important in helping future applicants find homes in US residencies.
-In 2020, the majority of successfully matched US IMGs were in Internal Medicine categorical positions (36%) or Family Medicine (25%).
-The next most popular matched specialties were Pediatrics (7%), Psychiatry (5%), and Emergency Medicine (5%).
-Of note, of the students matching into Pathology, over 65% were not US MD seniors, a trend that has been noted annually.
-In terms of match rate success, the fields with the highest percentage of successfully matched applicants were Pediatrics (68%), Pathology (68%), and Neurology (68%).
-If these are the fields in which you intend to apply, you are starting in an advantageous position; specialties that tend to match more US IMGs will continue to do so.
-If you are interested in other fields, such as OB/Gyn, Anesthesia, or General Surgery, there is certainly still hope for your application, but you should have a “Plan B”.
-Specifically, those applying into more competitive fields should strongly consider applying to a back-up specialty amongst those with higher US IMG match percentages.
+If these are the fields in which you intend to apply, you are starting in an advantageous position.
+Specialties that tend to match more US IMGs will likely continue to do so.
+If you are interested in other fields, such as OB/Gyn, Anesthesia, or General Surgery, there is certainly still hope for your application.
+That being said, you should have a “Plan B”.
+Specifically, those applying to more competitive fields should strongly consider applying to a backup specialty amongst those with higher US IMG match percentages.

 Know Your Residency Programs

-There may be very different rules and restrictions at the residency programs you are applying to, particularly with regards to licensing requirements.
+There may be very different rules and restrictions at the residency programs you are applying to.
+This is particularly true with regard to licensing requirements.
 It is essential that you carefully review the application requirements at every program to ensure that you won’t have difficulties in obtaining a license.
-For example, although all state licensing agencies require IMGs to complete at least 1 year of accredited US or Canadian graduate medical school education, 12 states require 2 years and 25 states require 3 years, so know the rules in all the states that you might be working in.
-For more information, check out the Initial Licensure of U.S. Medical Graduates and International Medical Graduates document on the AMA website.
+For example, although all state licensing agencies require IMGs to complete at least 1 year of accredited US or Canadian graduate medical school education, 12 states require 2 years and 25 states require 3 years.
+Know the rules in all the states that you might be working in.
+For more information, check out the IMG toolkit page on the AMA website.

 Apply to as Many Programs as You Can

-The math is easy: the more programs you apply to, the greater your chances are of successfully matching.
+The math is easy: the more programs you apply to, the greater your chances of successfully matching.
 While we do not mean to downplay the tremendous cost of more applications, we recommend applying to as many programs as you can realistically manage financially.
-For those applying in the 2020 cycle and perhaps for years to come, more programs may conduct online interviews, dramatically reducing the expected cost of travel for interviews and allowing for more to be spent on applications.
+For those applying in the 2024 cycle and perhaps for years to come, more programs may conduct virtual residency interviews.
+This will dramatically reduce the expected cost of travel for interviews and allow for more to be spent on applications.
 In the end, it is always easier to decline an interview opportunity than it is to try to scramble to get more interview requests.